Guest Blog

 Researchful practice: a “breath of fresh air” for early educators in challenging times

-Guest blog by Frances Giampapa and Claire Lee Introduction A wealth of evidence demonstrates the fundamental role played by early years (EY) education in shaping a thriving and equitable society.
+by Frances Giampapa and Claire Lee Introduction A wealth of evidence demonstrates the fundamental role played by early years (EY) education in shaping a thriving and equitable society.
 The importance of valuing and nurturing skilled professionals in this sector is more evident than ever before.
-Years of underfunding, the devaluing of skills and […]
+Years of underfunding, the devaluing of skills and qualifications and […]

 How nurseries show community leadership and create happier local neighbourhoods